Billboarding

 Compare this first-person terrain walker with a stroll you've taken through a park:

 What's different about the two walks?
-Probably a few things, but the right answer is plants.
-The physical world has plants, while this renderer is barren.
-Virtual worlds need plants.
+Probably a few things, but the answer we're fishing for here is plants.
+This virtual world is barren.
+The physical world has plants.
 They feed and shelter living things.
 They block erosion.
 They regulate the environment.
 Human eyes are sensitive to more shades of green than any other color.
 We simply must put plants in our renderers.

-These images usually have an alpha channel, which means that we can use alpha mapping to discard the fragments of the quadrilaterals that fall on the background.
+These images usually have an alpha channel, which means that we can use alpha mapping to discard the background fragments.

 In the renderer below, 1000 quadrilaterals have been randomly positioned around the terrain.
 Walk around and look for some disappointing behavior: